liao4869/liao4869.github.io/index.md

 # _**EXPERIENCE**_

-* Developed food delivery website with teammates
+* Developed food delivery website with teammates (worked on functional test)
 * Developed game store APP in a team